davidmm01/random_vid/README.md

 Run the program:
 `python3 random_vid.py <path>`

-Limit the size of the paylist to 10 videos:
+Limit the size of the paylist to 10 videos (default is no limit):
 `python3 random_vid.py <path> --limit 10`

 By default, the program will recursively look into all subdirectories for files.
 To only look at the provided path:
 `python3 random_vid.py <path> --no-recursive`

+Provide a regex to only capture matching videos (default shown):
+`python3 random_vid.py <path> --regex ^.*(.mp4)|(.mkv)$`

+Provide the command to launch the desired media player (default shown):
+`python3 random_vid.p <path> --launch-command vlc`

+Perform a dry run that will not launch any programs, instead printing the the generated playlist:
+`python3 random_vid.p <path> --dry-run`

-See the help menu for all options:
+Note that all options work with each other.
+See the help menu for more:
 `python3 random_vid.py --help`

 ## Why not use the python-vlc library?